Islingby IK

 Islingby IK is a Swedish football club located in Borlänge.
-Islingby IK is competing in Division 6 Dalarna Norra, which is the 8th tier in the Swedish football pyramid, and is part of the Division 6 system.
-The club was founded in 1935, and its home ground is Idunvallen, located in Islingby, east of the city centrum.
+Islingby IK competes in Division 6 Dalarna Norra, which is the 8th tier in the Swedish football pyramid, and is part of the Division 6 system.
+The club was founded in 1935, and its home ground is Idunvallen, located in Islingby, east of the city centre.

 Background

 Islingby IK currently plays in Division 6 Dalarna Norra which is the 8th tier of Swedish football.
 They play their home matches at the Idunvallen in Borlänge.

 The club is affiliated to Dalarnas Fotbollförbund.
 Islingby IK have competed in the Svenska Cupen on 14 occasions and have played 32 matches in the competition.
 The club played in the 2011 Svenska Cupen but lost 0–4 at home to Hudiksvalls ABK in the preliminary round.
 Their best season in the competition was in the 1994-95 Svenska Cupen when they reached the fourth round before losing 2–5 at home to IK Brage before 512 spectators.

 The club senior team was dissolved after the 2011 season, primarily due to financial difficulties and declining performance.
 The club had faced economic challenges, and its inability to maintain a competitive team led to a decision to dissolve the senior team in the winter of 2012.

-The senior team was revived after 12 years in the Winter of 2024.
-And restarted its football journey in the 9th tier of Swedish football Division 7 Dalarna Norra, with one of the youngest squads in Sweden.
+The senior team was revived after 12 years in the Winter of 2024, and restarted its football journey in the 9th tier of Swedish football Division 7 Dalarna Norra, with one of the youngest squads in Sweden.
 Islingby IK finished 4th in their first season back in senior football.
-And in their second season secured promotion to Division 6 after a 1–2 away win vs Avesta AIK U on the final match day.
-After goals from Wiggo Björlund and Emil Jansson, and a fantastic performance from Vincent Skansen in goal.
+In their second season, they secured promotion to Division 6 after a 1–2 away win vs Avesta AIK U on the final match day, after goals from Wiggo Björlund and Emil Jansson and a successful performance from Vincent Skansen in goal.

 Arena

 Idunvallen has been the home ground for Islingby IK since its creation in 1958.
-Islingby IK move from Islingbyvallen after the 1957 season.
-Idunvallen has a capacity for less than 500 people.
+Islingby IK moved from Islingbyvallen after the 1957 season.
+Idunvallen has a capacity of less than 500.